Greek sex industry battered by economic storm

 Shoppers at the stands were few and Passaris brushed off questions quickly for fear of losing a rare customer.

-"We're making just 20 eurosa day, if at all," said Marianna Lemnarou, another retailer.
+"We're making just 20 euros ($25)a day, if at all," said Marianna Lemnarou, another retailer.
 "Some customers just don't feel like having sex - others can't afford to buy our stuff in the crisis."

 An inconclusive general election on May 6, which plunged Greece into fresh political turmoil and fanned fears that the country might leave the euro, has worsened matters.
 "Since the vote, business has completely tanked," Lemnarou said.